Access Model Playground

 Overview

-The Model Playground is an interactive interface in Armada Bridge that lets you test deployed models, run predictions, and validate model behavior before integrating them into production applications.
+The Model Playground is an interactive interface in Bridge that lets you test deployed models, run predictions, and validate model behavior before integrating them into production applications.

 Use the playground to: